 - Three years (Freshman, Sophomore, and Junior) of standard undergraduate work in their major.
-Upon completing this junior year, all students in the Combined B.S. and M.B.A. program must have completed at least 90 credit hours toward graduation at St. Andrews. - Qualified students will be allowed to take two graduate courses in their last semester of the senior year.
-Upon completion of the B.S. degree program, if the student is in good academic status with both graduate and undergraduate courses, the student is automatically accepted into the M.B.A. program with no MBA application procedure fee.
+Upon completing this junior year, all students in the Combined B.S. or B.A. and M.B.A. program must have completed at least 90 credit hours toward graduation at St. Andrews and taken the required prerequisite courses for the M.B.A.
+Program. - Qualified students will be allowed to take two graduate courses in their last semester of the senior year.
+Upon completion of the B.S. or B.A. degree program, if the student is in good academic status with both graduate and undergraduate courses, the student is automatically accepted into the M.B.A. program with no MBA application procedure fee.